ranc-n/Ranc-et-al.-PNAS-2021/README.md

 Publicly available dataset and program code for:

 **N. Ranc, P.R.
 Moorcroft, F. Ossi & F. Cagnacci.
 2021.
-Experimental evidence of memory-based foraging decisions in a large wild mammal. *Proceedings of the National Academy of Sciences of the United States of America*. https://doi.org/XXXXXXXXXXXXXX**
+Experimental evidence of memory-based foraging decisions in a large wild mammal. *Proceedings of the National Academy of Sciences of the United States of America* Vol. 118 e2014856118. https://doi.org/10.1073/pnas.2014856118
+**
 <br>
 <br>
 The mechanistic state transition model is written as a C++ program.
 The code made available here calculates the likelihood of a specific parameter set given the empirical time-series.\